-Create a strategic CRM vision.
+- Create a strategic CRM vision.
 Buying the latest and greatest CRM software application or developing the slickest e-commerce site will not solve your CRM challenges.
-While technology certainly plays a major role in supporting the success of CRM, CRM is really a strategic initiative.
+While technology certainly plays a significant role in supporting the success of CRM, CRM is a strategic initiative.
 It’s a way of doing business, not just a way of managing information.
 As such, a CRM initiative will be most successful if an organization has a clear vision for how it wants to deliver value to its customers.

 A robust CRM vision is critical because it helps ensure that the decisions made in selecting technology will be made based on the goals of the company and not be driven-or limited-by the functionality or capability that a particular software application may provide.
 Remember that technology should support the vision of CRM, not drive it.